Guide: Add Ebean ORM (PostgreSQL) to an Existing Maven Project - Step 2: Test Container Setup

 class TestConfiguration {

-// bean methods added in the steps below
+// bean methods added below

 }